 This book discusses the occurrence of angelic imagery in early Christian discourse about the Holy Spirit.
 Taking as its entry-point Clement of Alexandria's less explored writings, Excerpta ex Theodoto, Eclogae propheticae, and Adumbrationes, it shows that Clement's angelomorphic pneumatology occurs in tandem with spirit christology, within a theological framework still characterized by a binitarian orientation.
 This complex theological articulation, supported by the exegesis of specific biblical passages (Zech 4:10; Isa 11:2-3; Matt 18:10), reworks Jewish and Christian traditions about the seven first-created angels, and constitutes a relatively widespread phenomenon in early Christianity.
 Evidence to support this claim is presented in the course of separate studies of Revelation, the Shepherd of Hermas, Justin Martyr, and Aphrahat.

-REVIEWS OF THE BOOK: Expository Times (here), Vigiliae christianae (here), Journal of Theological Studies (here), Review of Biblical Literature (here), Journal of Early Christian Studies (here), Biblical and Early Christian Studies (here).
+Reviews: Expository Times (here), Vigiliae christianae (here), Journal of Theological Studies, Review of Biblical Literature (here), Journal of Early Christian Studies (here), Biblical and Early Christian Studies (here).

 "Exegesis and Intertextuality in Anastasius of Sinai's Homily On the Transfiguration," Studia Patristica 68 (2013): 249-260 [pdf]